isomerpages/nea-cgs/_cgs-2025/CGS Day 2025.md

 Masagos Zulkifli, together with Chairman of the Public Hygiene Council Mr Andrew Khng, and involved 50 residents, students and volunteers who put the new CleanPod to immediate use in a clean-up at the park.</p>
+<p>Leading up to CGS Day, NEA has partnered with four key partners to showcase
+a range of the wider community’s contributions to our sustainable development journey:</p>
 <h3>Launch of Cora Environment Smart Recycling Hub at Mee Toh School&nbsp;</h3>
 <p>On 6 October 2025, Senior Parliamentary Secretary for the Ministry of
 Sustainability and the Environment &amp; for the Ministry of Culture, Community